PratikRanka44/Bhagavad-Gita-Guide/README.md

 Verse text (Sanskrit, transliteration, Hindi, English) is sourced from the open [vedicscriptures/bhagavad-gita](https://github.com/vedicscriptures/bhagavad-gita) dataset — Swami Tejomayananda's Hindi translation and Swami Sivananda's English translation — licensed under **GPLv3**.
 This project's `scripts/build_full_dataset.py` cleans and reshapes that data into its own schema; it does not modify the underlying scholarly translations.
 If you redistribute or deploy this project, please preserve this attribution.

-**A note on Marathi**: there's no verified Marathi verse dataset in this project — I couldn't find a legitimate open, structured one to source from, and generating hundreds of scripture translations myself carried the same accuracy risk this whole project is designed to avoid.
-Instead, Marathi responses work the same way the app already handles all languages: the raw verse text shown to the user is always Sanskrit + transliteration only (never a raw "Marathi verse" field), and the LLM writes its own explanatory response in Marathi, grounded in the verified Hindi translation.
-So it's an LLM-generated response in Marathi, not a claim of a verified Marathi scripture translation — worth knowing if translation fidelity matters for your use case.

-## Known limitations

-- Retrieval quality depends on the multilingual embedding model, which is not perfect for Sanskrit-native semantic nuance — it retrieves off the English translation layer, not the Sanskrit itself
-- The scope-classification and relevance thresholds are heuristic and may need tuning for edge cases
-- Theme tags (used to sharpen retrieval) are LLM-generated via `scripts/generate_themes.py` and not manually verified per-verse
-- The lighter embedding model recommended for cloud deployment trades some retrieval precision for a smaller memory footprint
-- Marathi output quality hasn't been extensively evaluated — it's grounded in verified Hindi text but the response itself is LLM-generated, not a verified scripture translation (see [Data & Attribution](#data--attribution))

-## Roadmap

-- [ ] Cache verse embeddings to disk instead of recomputing on every launch
-- [ ] Add commentary fields (multiple commentators are available in the source dataset)
-- [ ] Add Sanskrit as a selectable output language alongside English/Hindi/Marathi
-- [ ] Post-generation verification that the response never cites a verse number other than the one retrieved
-- [ ] Voice input (speech-to-text via Groq's Whisper API) — in progress, not yet fully tested

-## License

-This project's code is licensed under the [MIT License](LICENSE).
-The underlying verse dataset is GPLv3-licensed as noted above — see [Data & Attribution](#data--attribution).

-## Acknowledgments

 - [vedicscriptures/bhagavad-gita](https://github.com/vedicscriptures/bhagavad-gita) for the open verse dataset
 - Swami Tejomayananda and Swami Sivananda for the underlying translations